hubkinza/django-fullstack-project/README.md

 - HTML
   HTML was the base language used to layout the skeleton of all templates.
 - CSS
-  Custom CSS used to style the page and make the appearance look a little more unique.
+   used to style the page and make the appearance look a little more unique.
 - Bootstrap 5.1.3
   Used to style HTML, CSS.
 - UX Wing iconshttps://uxwing.com/
   All icons throughout the page.
-- Cloudinary
-  Cloudinary was use to host all images
+- Cloudinary was use to host all images

 # Testing